tychonievich/cso1-s2022/markdown/c.md

 There is also a special `void` type that means either "a byte with no known meaning" (if used as part of a pointer type) or "nothing at all" (if used as a return type or parameter list).

 Casting between integer types truncates (if going smaller) or zero- or sign-extends (if going larger, depending on the signedness of the value) to fit the available space.
-Casting to or from floating-point types converts to a nearby^[Oddly, not always *the* nearest value; floating-point numbers use a "round to even" rule that sometimes rounds in a different direction than you expect in order to get the last bit of the fraction to be a `0`.] representable value (which may be infinity), with the exception that casting from float to int truncates the reminder instead of rounding.
+Casting to or from floating-point types converts to a nearby representable value (which may be infinity), with the exception that casting from float to int truncates the reminder instead of rounding.

 ## Pointers